cpiyush170/js-handbook/README.md

 *Undefined* is a special keyword stored in variables like a placeholder during memory allocation (creation) phase of execution context.
 On the other hand, *not defined* in javascript mean that variable is defined in memory (or variable was not declared) - so we can't access it.
 That's why it gives error (eg. x is not defined).

 ### Scope Chain & Lexical Environment in *Javascript*
+#### Every execution context has a reference to its outer environment, and that outer environment is called Lexical Environment.

 **Lexical Environment** -  Lexical as a term means in hierarchy (or in a squence).
 Whenever an execution context is created, a lexical environment is also created.
 It consist of local memory along with the lexical environment of its parent.